Manitoba health officials to give update on COVID-19 cases

 Share:

-Dr. Jazz Atwal, acting deputy chief provincial public health officer, and Lanette Siragusa, Shared Health’s chief nursing officer, will be speaking at a teleconference at 12:30 p.m.
-CTV News Winnipeg will stream the call on our website.
+Dr. Brent Roussin, chief provincial public health officer, and Lanette Siragusa, Shared Health’s chief nursing officer, will be speaking at a news conference at 12:30 p.m. at the Manitoba Legislative Building.
+CTV News Winnipeg will live-stream the event.

-This teleconference comes after Manitoba’s second straight day with a COVID-19 case count below 100.
+This news conference follows a weekend with 285 new COVID-19 cases in Manitoba – 166 on Saturday and 119 on Sunday.

-On Wednesday, the province reported 95 new cases of the disease.
-This brings Manitoba’s total number of active cases to 3,456, while 24,727 people have recovered.
+There are currently 3,503 active cases of COVID-19 in Manitoba, as well as 25,232 people who have recovered.

-The province’s five-day test positivity rate is at 9.6 per cent, with Winnipeg’s sitting at 6.1 per cent.
+Over the final weekend of January, Manitoba also reported another six deaths related to COVID-19, which brings the province’s death toll to 829.

-Health officials also announced four more deaths linked to COVID-19, bringing Manitoba’s death toll to 813.
+Manitoba’s five-day test positivity rate is 7.9 per cent, with Winnipeg’s at 4.5 per cent.

 This is a developing story.
 More details to come.